brain-link/scanhub/_sources/techdoc_dd.rst.txt

 Treatment Specifications
 ========================

-The A4IM scanner is intended for patients requiring diagnostic imaging of the brain and extremities.
+The A4IM scanner is intended for patients requiring diagnostic imaging of the head and extremities.
 Patient selection criteria and field of application should be determined by the healthcare provider based on the individual patient's medical condition and imaging needs.

 Proposed Conditions of Use